sailfish009/openstructure/modules/mol/alg/doc/molalg.rst

   :param angle_stats: statistics about angle widths
   :type angle_stats: :class:`~ost.mol.alg.StereoChemicalParams`
   :param bond_tolerance: tolerance for bond lengths (in standard deviations)
+  :type bond_tolerance:  :class:`float`
-  :param angle_tolerance: tolerance for angle widths (in standard deviations)£
+  :param angle_tolerance: tolerance for angle widths (in standard deviations)
+  :type angle_tolerance:  :class:`float`
-  :param always_remove_bb: if set to True, the whole residue is removed even if a violation in just detected in the side-chain
+  :param always_remove_bb: if set to True, the whole residue is removed even if
+                           the clash happens in the side-chain
+  :type always_remove_bb:  :class:`bool`

   :returns: A tuple of two elements: The filtered :class:`~ost.mol.EntityView`, and a :class:`~ost.mol.alg.StereoChemistryInfo` object

 .. class:: ClashingInfo

-  This object is returned by the FilterClashes function, and contains information about the clashes detected by the function.
+  This object is returned by the :func:`FilterClashes` function, and contains information about the clashes detected by the function.

   .. method:: GetClashCount()

-     This method returns the number of clashes between non-bonded atoms detected in the input structure
+    :return: number of clashes between non-bonded atoms detected in the input structure

   .. method:: GetAverageOffset()

-     This methods returns a value in Angstroms representing the average offset by which clashing atoms lie closer than the minimum acceptable distance (which of course differs for each possible pair of elements)
+    :return: a value in Angstroms representing the average offset by which clashing atoms lie closer than the minimum acceptable distance (which of course differs for each possible pair of elements)

-     :returns: the average offset, in Angstroms

   .. method:: GetClashList()

-     Returns the list of detected inter-atomic clashes
+    :return: list of detected inter-atomic clashes

-     :returns: a list of :class:`~ost.mol.alg.ClashEvent` objects
+    :rtype:  :class:`list` of :class:`ClashEvent`

 .. class:: ClashEvent

-  This object contains all the information relative to a single clash detected by the FilterClashes function
+  This object contains all the information relative to a single clash detected by the :func:`FilterClashes` function

   .. method:: GetFirstAtom()
-  .. method:: GetSecondAtom()
+              GetSecondAtom()

-     These two methods return the two atoms which clash
+    :return: atoms which clash

-     :returns: :class:`~ost.mol.alg.UniqueAtomIdentifier`
+    :rtype:  :class:`~ost.mol.alg.UniqueAtomIdentifier`

   .. method:: GetModelDistance()

-     This method returns the distance between the two clashing atoms as observed in the model
+    :return: distance (in Angstroms) between the two clashing atoms as observed in the model

-     :returns: the distance in Angstroms between the two atoms

   .. method:: GetAdjustedReferenceDistance()

-     This method returns the minimum acceptable distance between the two atoms involved in the clash, as defined in the :class:`~ost.mol.alg.ClashingDistances` class
+    :return: minimum acceptable distance (in Angstroms) between the two atoms involved in the clash, as defined in :class:`ClashingDistances`

-     :returns: the minimum acceptable distance in Angstroms

 .. class:: StereoChemistryInfo

-  This object is returned by the CheckStereoChemistry function, and contains information about bond lengths and planar angle widths in the structure that diverge from the parameters tabulated by Engh and Huber in the International Tables of Crystallography.
-Only elements that diverge from the tabulated value by a minimum  number of standard deviations (defined when the CheckStereoChemistry function is called) are reported.
+  This object is returned by the :func:`CheckStereoChemistry` function, and contains information about bond lengths and planar angle widths in the structure that diverge from the parameters tabulated by Engh and Huber in the International Tables of Crystallography.
+Only elements that diverge from the tabulated value by a minimumnumber of standard deviations (defined when the CheckStereoChemistry function is called) are reported.

   .. method:: GetBadBondCount()

-     This method returns the number of bonds where a serious violation was detected
+    :return: number of bonds where a serious violation was detected

   .. method:: GetBondCount()

-     This method returns the total number of bonds in the structure checked by the CheckStereoChemistry function
+    :return: total number of bonds in the structure checked by the CheckStereoChemistry function

   .. method:: GetAvgZscoreBonds()

-     This method returns the average z-score of all the bond lengths in the structure, computed using Engh and Huber's mean and standard deviation values.
+    :return: average z-score of all the bond lengths in the structure, computed using Engh and Huber's mean and standard deviation values

-     :returns: The average z-score of bond lengths

   .. method:: GetBadAngleCount()

-     This method returns the number of planar angles where a serious violation was detected
+    :return: number of planar angles where a serious violation was detected

   .. method:: GetAngleCount()

-     This method returns the total number of planar angles in the structure checked by the CheckStereoChemistry function
+    :return: total number of planar angles in the structure checked by the CheckStereoChemistry function

   .. method:: GetAvgZscoreAngles()

-     This method returns the average z-score of all the planar angle widths, computed using Engh and Huber's mean and standard deviation values.
+    :return: average z-score of all the planar angle widths, computed using Engh and Huber's mean and standard deviation values.

-     :returns: The average z-score of planar angle widths

   .. method:: GetBondViolationList()

-     Returns the list of bond length violations detected in the structure
+     :return: list of bond length violations detected in the structure

-     :returns: a list of :class:`~ost.mol.alg.StereoChemicalBondViolation` objects
+     :rtype:  :class:`list` of :class:`~ost.mol.alg.StereoChemicalBondViolation`

   .. method:: GetAngleViolationList()

-     Returns the list of angle width violations detected in the structure
+     :return: list of angle width violations detected in the structure

-     :returns: a list of :class:`~ost.mol.alg.StereoChemicalAngleViolation` objects
+     :rtype: :class:`list` of :class:`~ost.mol.alg.StereoChemicalAngleViolation`

 .. class:: StereoChemicalBondViolation